Phenylalanine–tRNA ligase beta subunit

-Phenylalanyl-tRNA synthetase beta chain is an enzyme that in humans is encoded by the FARSB gene.
+Phenylalanine–tRNA ligase beta subunit, also called Phenylalanyl-tRNA synthetase beta chain, is an enzyme that in humans is encoded by the FARSB gene.

 This gene encodes a highly conserved enzyme that belongs to the aminoacyl-tRNA synthetase class IIc subfamily.
 This enzyme comprises the regulatory beta subunits that form a tetramer with two catalytic alpha subunits.
 In the presence of ATP, this tetramer is responsible for attaching L-phenylalanine to the terminal adenosine of the appropriate tRNA.
 A pseudogene located on chromosome 10 has been identified.

+Medical significance

+Pathogenic mutations in FARSB are the cause of a disorder called Rajab interstitial lung disease with brain calcifications-1 (RILDBC1), which involves growth defects and lung disease with highly variable severity.
+In severe cases it can present in infancy and may lead to death.